Marriage Act 1949 (Amendment) Bill [HL]

 Overview

-This bill amends the Marriage Act 1949 to make it a criminal offense for anyone to knowingly and willingly pretend to conduct a marriage ceremony that is not registered, excluding certain religious ceremonies.
+This bill amends the Marriage Act 1949 to make it a criminal offence for anyone to knowingly and wilfully pretend to conduct a marriage ceremony that isn't registered, except for Church of England, Quaker, or Jewish ceremonies conducted according to their respective traditions.
+The penalty is a fine upon summary conviction.

 Description

-The bill adds a new subsection (2B) to section 75 of the Marriage Act 1949.
-This new subsection creates a new criminal offence.
-It will be illegal to knowingly and willingly pretend to perform a marriage ceremony for a couple whose marriage is not registered, unless the ceremony is a Church of England wedding, a Quaker wedding or a Jewish wedding performed according to Jewish customs.
-The penalty for this offense is a fine imposed on summary conviction.
+This bill adds a new subsection (2B) to Section 75 of the Marriage Act 1949.
+This new subsection creates a new offense.
+It will be an offense to knowingly and wilfully pretend to conduct a marriage ceremony (excluding Church of England, Quaker, and Jewish ceremonies conducted according to their traditions) for a couple whose marriage has not been registered, and is not registered during the ceremony.
+The punishment for this offense is a fine, determined through summary conviction.

-The bill applies only to England and Wales and will come into force six months after it becomes law.
+The bill applies only to England and Wales.
+It will come into effect six months after it becomes law.

 Government Spending